Sharif-Smart-and-Secure-Edge-Cloud-Lab/RaspberryPi4/README.md

 *fourth step of our work is finished (Set up the Camera)*

 ## The fifth step is Setting up python and c++ with the cross compiler
+Python has IDEs for running python codes on raspberry pi, if you want to use special libraries you can find related instructions online.

+for setting up c++ with cross compiler we can use intructions from [this](https://www.kitware.com/cross-compiling-for-raspberry-pi/) site, you should be careful that instructions may be different on raspian or another linux based oses.

 *fifth step of our work is finished (Set up python and c++ with the cross compiler)*